January 31st 2020

 • Sleep problems

-As far as supplements go, tailor them according to the severity of your problems.
-“Depending on a client’s symptoms, I may suggest magnesium in a number of forms,” says Zoe.
+“Depending on a client’s symptoms, I may suggest magnesium in a number of different forms,” says Zoe.

 “For those who suffer from moderate stress levels or occasional sleeping issues, magnesium or Epsom salts in the bath are a wonderful way of supplementing magnesium as it can be absorbed through the skin.
 Baths are also a wonderful form of relaxation to help chill out and wind down after a busy day, therefore encouraging better lifestyle habits in dealing with stress and sleep.
 Make bathing into a delicious self-indulgent ritual!” she recommends.

-Magnesium salts or flakes can also help soothe a number of skin ailments too.
-“While magnesium is crucial for energy production, for nerve relaxation, for migraines, for bone health and numerous other concerns, most people do not realise that magnesium oil flakes are excellent for inflamed skin conditions such as eczema and dermatitis,” explains Shabir Daya.
+Magnesium salts or flakes can also help soothe a number of skin ailments too. “most people do not realise that magnesium oil flakes are excellent for inflamed skin conditions such as eczema and dermatitis,” explains pharmacist Shabir Daya.
 His top pick?
 Better You Magnesium Oil Original Flakes, £9.95.
-We’re also huge fans of Westlab Pure Dead Sea Salt - a one-stop shop for taking you from bath to bed to beyond, and to help soothe skin ailments like eczema and psoriasis.
-Plus, it comes in at a very purse-friendly £4.99 - a blissful budget beauty buy of the highest order.
+We’re also huge fans of Westlab Pure Dead Sea Salts. a blissful budget beauty buy of the highest order.

-“For those suffering from chronic stress or are highly magnesium deficient - I may suggest a supplement such as Wild Nutrition’s Food-Grown® Magnesium, £16.50,” advises Zoe.
-“Like all the Wild Nutrition supplements, they are made from whole food ingredients rather than being synthesised in a lab, which means they’re in a form that the body understands, resulting in better absorption.”
-The range’s Food-Grown™ formulation is what makes it particularly stand out from the crowd and is counted as a favourite among nutrition experts.
+“For those suffering from chronic stress or are highly magnesium deficient - I may suggest a supplement such as Wild Nutrition’s Food-Grown® Magnesium, £19.99,” adds Zoe.
+“Like all the Wild Nutrition supplements, they are made from whole food ingredients, which means they’re in a form that the body understands, resulting in better absorption.”
+The range is counted as a favourite among nutrition experts.

 As with most things, magnesium is best taken in moderation.
-“There is a case of too much magnesium and doses less than 350mg per day are generally considered as safe,” advises Shabir.
+“Doses less than 350mg per day are generally considered as safe,” advises Shabir.
 “Excess magnesium can cause diarrhoea since it is a hard mineral to metabolise and other side-effects can be irregular heartbeat, slow breathing and it may affect kidney function.”
 If you are unsure about what your best dosage might be, do seek the help of an expert to ensure you manage your magnesium effectively.